 The sound leans toward illuminated rather than dark, but this is not to say it’s a “bright” recording.
 The instruments have outstanding definition and weight, with a solidity and dynamic attack to the piano, in particular, that is often lacking in recorded jazz piano.
 The instruments are well-placed in the sound field, with an excellent balance.
 The sound is open, airy, and yes, evocative of that ECM spaciousness.

 As you might expect considering drummer Peter Erskine is the leader here, the drums sound sensational.
 Their dynamic impact can be startling when the music calls for it (and Erskine never overplays).
 The tonality and tuning of the drum set is a delight to hear, from the distinctive character of each tom tom to the little after-ring on the snare drum that adds so much to its liveliness and personality.
-Erskine’s control of dynamic shadings and percussive textures are fantastic.
+Erskine’s control of dynamic shadings and percussive textures is fantastic.
 At times, the drums provide subtle coloration, at others, they drive the music with authority.

 Above all, the recording really lets you hear the musical nuances that tell you that you are listening to the playing of master musicians blending together as only players of this level can.
 Well done!